mebivek/gyrovi-coupon-generator/README.md

 If permission denied error arise, please try using sudo.

-After the docker spins up the image, go to the browser and enter http://localhost:5500/
+After docker spins up the image, go to the browser and enter http://localhost:5500/

 ## Getting started